Enryu5/Interview-Practice-Chatbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a chatbot that can be used as interview partner practice.
-Made with Streamlit as it interface and employ 2 LLMs API from [together.ai](https://api.together.ai/) for the generative AI, this project is m
+Made with Streamlit as it interface and employ 2 LLMs API from [together.ai](https://api.together.ai/) for the generative AI, this chatbot has two mode.
+One is for general type of interview and the other is for live coding type of interview.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others